usnistgov/feasst/html/_sources/plugin/aniso/README.rst.txt

 Aniso
 *********

-This plugin is in development and not ready for public use.
+This plugin is in development.
 Anisotropic sites with tabular potentials.

 .. toctree::